SeasonalForecastingEngine/SeaVal/scripts/SeaValDocumentation/bookdown/_book/index.md

 ```
 ## [1] 66.30285
 ```
-(Note that the mean is much larger now because we changed units above...)
+(Note that the mean is much larger now because we changed units...)

-Finally, we can perform operations over aggregated groups:
+Finally, and most importantly, we can perform operations over aggregated groups:

 ```r
 dt_new = chirps_monthly[, mean(prec),by = .(lon,lat,month)]